 This program is now open for applications and will be reviewed in order of receipt.

 You must complete the pre-application and application for reservation prior to completing your employee ownership conversion to qualify for the tax credit, otherwise your application will become ineligible.
 We encourage you to apply before starting the conversion or during the early stages of the conversion.
+Please note that converting to an employee-owned structure typically takes between 6-12 months to complete.

 Step 1: Complete and pass the pre-application